Eket: History

-Some ideas about the history of the Eket people before the colonial era can be gleaned from the oral histories of the different Ekid clans.
+Some ideas about the history of the Eket people before the colonial era can be gleaned from the oral histories of the different Ekid clans which have been documented by Prof. M.D.W.
+Jeffreys (a colonial administrator, anthropologist and an academic who served as Assistant District Officer, ADO, of Eket District from 1919) in his Report on the Clans and Tribes of Eket District 1925 (National Archives, Enugu).
 According to the 1956 Jones Report, Eket people acknowledged themselves as belonging to 11 clans.
 Although the report did not mention the names of these 11 clans, they are Afaha (the largest clan), Etebi, Abighe, Idua, Ibeye, Uda, Aniogh, Abikpi, Nnama, Assang and Akiki.
 Of these 11 clans only Afaha and Idua clans have been recognized as such by the Akwa Ibom State Government while the other 9 clans have been grouped into one recognized clan – Ekid Offiong.
 Thus we have three recognized Ekid clans, namely Ekid Afaha, Ekid Offiong and Idua clans.
 The fourth clan in the Eket Local Government Area is the Okon clan.
 These different clans of Eket people have oral histories explaining their origin and migration to their present locations.
 Common among the oral histories of migration of Eket Afaha and Ekid Offiong clans is the fact that they migrated from Usak Edet (Isangele) in the present-day Cameroon through various routes to their current locations.
 The Idua people claim they migrated from the Cameroons to Calabar through the Northern Cross River before crossing to Esit Eket, Eket, Oniong Nung Ndem Awa (Onna) and Oron on the mainland.
 These oral histories seem to confirm the position of several historians such as Abasiattai (1988) and Edet Udoh (1983) that Eket and Oron people migrated through a seaward route from the Cameroons to their current locations.